Last Updated on June 5, 2022

 I like the fact that I do not need to worry about ongoing expenses since it does not take much to power.
 I can even make use of eco mode for better efficiency.

-if you ever feel the need to purchase accessories or replacement parts, you can do their official website.
+if you ever feel the need to purchase additions or replacement parts, you can do their official website.
 Yes, these parts can also be bought from other sources, but it is better to rely on the official store so that you will get the best value out of your money.

 My yard is fenced and has a barrier.
 Do I still need the guidewire to make the robot mower run?